ansible/ansible/docsite/rst/playbooks2.rst

         (...)

-        # dump a mysql database with a given password
+        # dump a mysql database with a given password (this example showing the other form).
         - mysql_db: name=$client_$tier_$role
                     login_user=$client
                     login_password=$item